 3. Baking Soda

-Another great home remedy for tooth abscesses is baking soda.
-Rinsing your mouth with baking soda and warm water will help reduce the amount of plaque in your mouth, help relieve pain, and introduce antibacterial properties that will help fight your infection.
-If you have an abscess, you can also make a paste of baking soda and water and apply that directly to your tooth or gum instead of using the rinse.
+Baking soda is another common home remedy that can help reduce abscessed tooth pain.
+Rinsing your mouth with 1/4 tsp of baking soda and 1/2 cup of warm water will help reduce plaque buildup, relieve pain, and introduce antibacterial properties that help fight tooth infections.
+You can also make a paste of 1 tsp of baking soda and 1/2 tsp of water and apply that directly to your tooth or gum instead of using the rinse.

 4. Peppermint Tea Bags